samboy/Sudoku7/README.md

 ./generatePuzzles.sh
 ```

 This will run the Java generator in batch mode.
-It will take about a
+It will take about two
-minute to generate 18 puzzles.
+minutes to generate 204 puzzles.
 The generated puzzles will be in a
 directory called `Puzzles/`; to make a PDF file:

 ```